Artwork by Eric Harper.

 The Earth exhales; Its breath thick with sun.
 Beneath my Panama hat I see waves of heat Rippling like the embroidery On my guayabera.
 I spot her by the cabana, Her eyes are like ports To a cool island oasis.
 I long to take the ferry to her soul And chart a topographical map Of her body; Welcoming and rich with terrain.
 I approach her and journey on Through peaks of conversation And valleys of silence Until night falls upon us.
 The moon is like a skilled metallurgist Forging a sea of silver beneath its light, Illuminating her raven hair and bronze skin.
 We retreat to a Havana Of pastels, linen and sandstone.
 Lust opened the door, Love guided me through it, Loyalty closed it behind us; Now we live together In our own private paradise.
 El amor entra por los ojos, pero se queda en el corazón.
 (Translation: Love enters through the eyes, but it stays in the heart.)

-15. Sex Is Not a Performance Art
+9. Sex is Not a Performance Art

 by Antonio Rocco S. (Rocco Valentini)